-- 1. Identify high performance candidates - 2.
-Match talents to roles - 3.
-Get through the superficial "party manners" in the interview to the performance issues - 4.
-Identify areas where the candidate is covering up the real facts or information - Build respect by demonstrating you take hiring seriously but have the candidate's best interests in mind
+- 1. Identify that your foundational drivers for high performance. - 2.
+Match your talents to the right role. - 3.
+Get through the superficial "party manners" in the interview to how you will perform. - 4.
+Identify areas where you may have a "blind spot" or could be covering up the real facts or information. - 5.
+Build a relationship with you based on respect by demonstrating they take hiring seriously but have your best interests in mind.

-Interviewing With Powerful Hiring Questions
+Employer Interviewing With Powerful Questions